Easy Air Fryer Puff Pastry Danishes with Cream Cheese & Jam

 - Your favorite jam

-- Egg wash (1 egg yolk and 1 tbsp water)
+- Egg wash (1 egg yolk + 1 tbsp water)

 Ingredient Variations and Substitutions

-- Starbucks Copycat– Omit the jam for a simpler creamy danish.
+- Starbucks Copycat – omit the jam for a simpler creamy danish.

 Supplies